Loading…eh

 (a)found not to be marked in accordance with paragraph (3) above; or

-(b)found to be in excess of the relevant stock account and not immediately notified to the properofficer,
+(b)found to be in excess of the relevant stock account and not immediately notified to the proper officer,

 shall be liable to forfeiture.

-Proprietor’s examination of goods
+Proprietor’s examination of goodscross-notes I12

 (a)examine the goods and their packaging;